 Interactive Role-Playing Sessions:

-Thinking Activities:
+Thinking Activities

-Art or Music Therapy
+Art or Music Activities

 These artistic sessions often become a gentle space for release, allowing internal thoughts to come forward in a calm, non-verbal way.
 Over time, this kind of expression may help ease mental strain, reduce restlessness, and promote a sense of clarity.
 Additionally, when shared in a group setting or guided by a therapist, creative practices can help spark moments of shared understanding and comfort—offering a bridge between people who may be adjusting to new ways of interacting.